mesosphere/marathon/docs/blue-green-deploy.md

 8. Wait until the task instances from the BLUE app have 0 pending operations.
 Use the metrics endpoint in the application to determine the number of pending operations.

 9. Once all operations are complete from the BLUE tasks, kill and scale the BLUE app using [the API] (https://mesosphere.github.io/marathon/docs/rest-api.html#post-v2-tasks-delete).
-In the snippet below, ``<hosturl>`` is the hostname of your master cluster prefixed with ``http://``.
+In the snippet below, ``<hosturl>`` is the hostname of your master node prefixed with ``http://``.

     ```sh
     # kill and scale blue tasks